BrandyW-code/Analysis_1_cross_platform_volume_and_surge_detection.ipynb/README.md

 # Interpreting the Results (RQ2)
 The surge analysis shows that the strongest platform surges cluster around Election Day week, but the peaks are not perfectly synchronized.
 Facebook and Instagram both reach their top z-score surge on 11-08-2022, while Reddit reaches its top z-score surge on 11-09-2022, indicating a short lag rather than a fully simultaneous cross-platform spike.

 The top-surge summaries strengthen this interpretation.
 Several dates appear in the top five surge days across all three comparable platforms, especially 11-07-2022, 11-08-2002, and 11-09-2022.
 Two additional dates (11-04-2022 and 11-10-2022) appear in the top surge sets on multiple platforms.
-Together, these results suggest a shared, concentrated attention window around the election period with platform-specific timing differences consistent with a lead/lag pattern.
+These results suggest a shared, concentrated attention window around the election period with platform-specific timing differences consistent with a lead/lag pattern.
 The results in this section are descriptive and do not establish causality.
 However, they provide a strong foundation for later lead-lag testing and event-aligned comparisons in the project's next steps.